 The Centers for Disease Control and Prevention (CDC) reports that more than 3 million older adults are treated in emergency rooms annually after a fall.
 They also note that “approximately 50%-60% of all falls among older adults occur at home.”
 The majority of falls happen in the bathroom.
 Since walk-in tubs offer so many safety features in one package, upgrading to this type of tub may help reduce bathroom falls.

 What Is A Walk-In Tub And Why Might It Be Safer Than Regular Tubs?

-As the name implies, walk in tubs are bathtubs that have a door on the side or front of the tub.
-Instead of stepping over the rim to get into one like you do with a standard tub, you simply open the door to a walk in tub.
+As the name implies, walk-in tubs are bathtubs that have a door on the side or front of the tub.
+Instead of stepping over the rim to get into one like you do with a standard tub, you simply open the door to a walk in to the tub.
 Seniors just sit down and relax inside the tub while waiting for it to fill.
-In this respect, walk in tubs are much safer for an elderly user than traditional tubs.
+In this respect, walk-in tubs are much safer for an elderly user than traditional tubs.

 To illustrate, I have a jetted garden tub in my own home.
 While it’s an awesome tub to soak in, I sometimes have trouble climbing over the very wide rim and I’m middle aged and limber.
 I can’t imagine trying to get in or out of my wide, deep tub when I’m twenty years older!

 For a senior who is less agile, I can see that a walk-in tub is a much safer alternative than a regular tub.

 When I was looking into these types of tubs for my parents, one of the things I wondered about was how you would wash your hair.
 It turns out that many walk-in tubs come with a hand-held shower wand.
 For both caregivers and senior uses, that makes it easy to rinse off after washing.
 The wand also makes it easier to rinse out the tub after bathing, which reduces soap scum and the chance of slipping and falling.